ciren/cilib-tutorial/src/pages/pso/pso.md

 ## PSO Methods

 The `PSO` object supports all the necessary methods required to build a pso in CILib.
-The majority of these methods will return a `Step` for the purpose chaining them together.
+The majority of these methods will return a `Step` for the purpose of chaining them together.
 For example

 ```scala